Early warning, early action

 The IFRC has pioneered and improved our forecast-based financing approach since 2014.
 Visit our dedicated website on forecast-based financing for more information and resources.

-And in 2018 we launched Forecast-based Action by the Disaster Response Emergency Fund—our dedicated funding mechanism that helps National Societies take early action before disasters strike.
+And in 2018 we launched Forecast-based Action by the Disaster Response Emergency Fund, now known as the Anticipatory Pillar—our dedicated funding mechanism that helps National Societies take early action before disasters strike.

 Watch: What is forecast-based financing?

 Hosted by the IFRC, the Risk-informed Early Action Partnership (REAP) aims to make one billion people safer from disasters by 2025 by:

 - Increasing funding for early action

 - Improving the ability of local responders to take early action